Last reviewed: Friday 19 June 2020 at 9am

 Community Educational Psychology Service

-We are offering additional support to families through a new telephone consultation service.
+We are offering additional support to families through a telephone consultation service.
 Parents and carers can contact us Monday to Friday, 8am-6pm, and have a personal consultation with one of our educational psychologists.
 They will offer support to help with any concerns you may have.
 For example how to manage difficult behaviour or how to talk to children about Covid-19 and their worries related to it.

 To book a free 30 minute telephone consultation please call 0121 779 1734.
 Find out more about the service here, including some basic information you will be asked prior to the consultation.